 SPOT creates satellite tracers and telephones.
 With out increase in offshore research, we are often out of radio range, which can be worrying for the home crew.

 With our new sponsorship with SPOT, they have solved our worry, by providing the Sharklab with a tracer and a satellite phone.
 This means our home crew will be reachable from any distance, even if it's just to notify them of a shark!
 The SPOT trace will also send live updates on our field crew's actions, as well as an emailed track of their movements!

-Save our Seas are one of the Sharklab's primary sponsors, and we are happy to form a partnership with their foundation.
-Save our Seas Foundation supports the Sharklab in numerous ways; supporting us through funding, collaborating with us on campaigns, and promoting us through social media.
+Save our Seas are one of the Sharklab's primary sponsors and we are happy to form a partnership with their foundation.
+Save our Seas Foundation supports the Sharklab in numerous ways by supporting us through funding, collaborating with us on campaigns, and promoting us through social media.
 We hope to continue this partnership throughout the future.